$0 Ireland Evaluation Request Letter Template

 The Cost Reality

 The assessment report alone does not guarantee school action.
 The EPSEN Act 2004 has had its critical IEP provisions sitting uncommenced for over two decades, which means schools have no statutory obligation to implement private assessment recommendations.
-What converts a diagnosis into allocated support is strategic advocacy — the right letter, to the right person, citing the right circular.
+Strategic advocacy can help translate a report into a documented support request — the right letter, to the right person, citing the right circular.

 The Ireland Educational Assessment Decoder costs less than a single consultation call and provides the navigation framework for the entire assessment journey — before, during, and after the psychologist's involvement.